AP Top 25 Reality Check: Blue bloods chasing No. 2 Bearcats | Times Leader

 Next: at Appalachian State, Wednesday.

-Reality check: Chanticleers face their toughest test this week, and it’s a team coming off 28-point loss to Louisiana.
+Reality check: Chanticleers face their toughest test this week, and it’s a team coming off 28-point loss to Louisiana-Lafayette.

 Ranked: Too high.